Doxuno

 RETURN POLICY

-The following return policy shall apply to the Goods sold under this Agreement:
+The following return policy applies to the Goods:

 Returns accepted within 30 days of delivery for defective units only.
 Units must be in original packaging with all accessories included.

-All returns must be authorized in advance by Seller.
-Buyer shall obtain a Return Merchandise Authorization (RMA) number before shipping any Goods back to Seller.
-Goods returned without a valid RMA number may be refused.
-Unless otherwise specified, Buyer shall be responsible for return shipping costs.
-Refunds for accepted returns shall be processed within fifteen (15) business days of Seller's receipt and inspection of the returned Goods.
+All returns must be authorized in advance by Seller, who shall issue a Return Merchandise Authorization (RMA) number.
+Unless otherwise specified, Buyer bears return shipping, and refunds for accepted returns are processed within fifteen (15) business days of Seller's receipt and inspection.

 8.